 In terms of using celebrities, influencers or public figures in ads, marketers must be cautious, and think about whether that person is likely to be seen as a role model by the young.

-Complaints about this particular aspect of the rule are relatively rare (complaints tend to focus more on general ‘particular appeal’ in ads, rather than a specific celebrity/character).
+In the past, complaints about traditional "celebrities" in ads have been relatively rare (complaints had tended to focus more on general ‘particular appeal’ in ads, rather than a specific celebrity/character).
 Historically, the ASA has upheld complaints about using pop singers Nicole Scherzinger and Leona Lewis in an alcohol ad (Maxxium UK Ltd, 12 December 2012), and also not upheld a complaint about using music artist Plan B (Heineken UK Ltd, 19 September 2012), based on the appeal at the time of the rulings.
 It’s worth bearing in mind that naturally, the people who appeal to children will change over time, and celebrities who were once considered of “particular appeal” to children may no longer be in the present day (and vice versa).
 However, marketers should be able to demonstrate that a celebrity does not or no longer holds appeal when using them in their advertising.

 Due to a rise in the use of “influencers” on social media, CAP is seeing a marked increase in advertisers wishing to use influencers in alcohol ads as opposed to traditional “celebrities”.
 However, in the event of an investigation, marketers are reminded that influencers will be treated similarly to celebrities by the ASA – that is, the ASA will consider whether the influencer appeals particularly to children